THEzxChicken/THEzxChicken/README.md

-An Oier from Xiamen, Fujian, China.
+An OIer from Xiamen, Fujian, China.

 Yeah, that's really all there is (believe me).